Macleay's Marty Sammon shares the secret to starting a successful business.

 Treat Your Employees Well

-Lead by example by treating your employees with the same values of integrity, hones and empathy.
+Lead by example by treating your employees with the same values of integrity, honesty and empathy.
 There are lots more values that make up your business philosophy, and you need to understand and message your values strongly.
 Ultimately, you will be judged by how well your business reflects your values.
 Your employees will also be motivated by your values if they are practiced by you.

 Know Your Competition